STA601-F21/Course-Website/content/policies.md

 ### Class

 Class time is designed to be as interactive as possible.
 My role as instructor is to introduce you to Bayesian methods, but it is up to you to take them and make use of them.
-The techniques we will cover are best learned by regular homework assignments and practical data analysis, so you will be working on various homeworks and models as much as possible, through a variety of tasks and activities throughout each class.
+The techniques we will cover are best learned by regular homework assignments and practical data analysis, so you will be working on various homework assignments and models as much as possible, through a variety of tasks and activities throughout each class.
 Ask as many questions as possible during and outside classes; there are no stupid questions.

 ### Graded Work

 Graded work for the course will consist of homework, lab exercises, quizzes, a midterm exam and a final exam.
 Regrade requests for homework and lab exercises must be done via Gradescope AT MOST **24 hours** after grades are released!
-Regrade requests for quizzes, midterm, and final exams must be done via Gradescope AT MOST **12 hours** after grades are released!
+Regrade requests for quizzes, midterm, and final exams must be done via Gradescope AT MOST **12 hours** after grades are released! **Always write in complete sentences and show all of your steps.**

 {.table .table-condensed .table-striped .text-left}
 Component             | Percentage